 Membership has its privileges but also its obligations.
 Belonging to the Church means I can receive her sacraments and thereby get the graces I need.
 I also have access to the Truths of Revelation by knowing the teachings of the Church.
 Belonging also means I learn what is taught and I obey what rules have been made for my benefit.
 The common good is the ultimate end, i.e., what is good for all of us and not just me as an individual.
 We are a family.
 Baptism makes us children of God.
 A family is an organic unity.
 The parts must work together for the sake of the whole.
 We belong to God and to his family, the Church.
 Therefore, accepting the teachings and keeping the laws helps all of us.

 * * * * * * * * *

-In light of the confusion and ambiguity surrounding the 2015 Synod on the Family in Rome, it is important that we never forget that no amount of discussion or dialogue will ever change the unchanging Truths of the Catholic Faith.
+In light of the confusion and ambiguity permeating the Church at present, it is important that we never forget that no amount of discussion or dialogue will ever change the unchanging Truths of the Catholic Faith.
 It is equally as important for us, as Catholics, to always remain steadfast to the Truth and to the universal and perennial teachings of the Church.